TimNieto/library-management-system-java/README.md

 # Library Management System with Java Swing GUI and SQLite Integration

 ## Overview
 This is a **Java-based Library Management System** featuring a graphical user interface built with **Java Swing** and **SQLite** for persistent data storage.
-The project demonstrates **core OOP principles** including inheritance, encapsulation, abstraction, and polymorphism, while providing features for managing books, members, and borrowing/returning transactions.
+The project demonstrates **core OOP principles** including inheritance, encapsulation, abstraction, and polymorphism, while providing features for managing **books, members, and borrowing/returning transactions**.

 ## Features
 - Add, remove, and manage books